PHX2600/The-Archive/forum/General Discussion/1503 - Carrier IQ (Cell fone logging).md

 From what I recall, navigate to Settings -> Applications -> Manage Applications -> All (tab) then look for anything named "CarrierIQ" or "CIQ".
 If you see this on your phone then you have it.
 As for removing it, I know there's a way to do it via the terminal (app or via ADB), but would have to look that up.

-The easy way would be to grab [url=https://market.android.com/details?id=com.keramidas.TitaniumBackup&amp;feature=search_result#?t=W251bGwsMSwyLDEsImNvbS5rZXJhbWlkYXMuVGl0YW5pdW1CYWNrdXAiXQ..:1cuws39a]Titanium Backup> from the market and remove it through there.
-I'm not sure, but you may need [url=https://market.android.com/details?id=com.keramidas.TitaniumBackupPro&amp;feature=search_result:1cuws39a]Titanium Backup Pro> (worth the money) to do it.
+The easy way would be to grab [https://market.android.com/details?id=com.keramidas.TitaniumBackup&amp;feature=search_result#?t=W251bGwsMSwyLDEsImNvbS5rZXJhbWlkYXMuVGl0YW5pdW1CYWNrdXAiXQ..:1cuws39a]Titanium Backup> from the market and remove it through there.
+I'm not sure, but you may need [url=https://market.android.com/details?id=com.keramidas.TitaniumBackupPro&amp;feature=search_result](Titanium Backup Pro) (worth the money) to do it.

 --------------------------------------------------------------------------------